 “Another round!”
 I called every few minutes, pretending to much more intoxication than was true.
 I hauled out another borrowed bag of gold to keep the liquor flowing.

-From Marie it had emerged and again to her it fled.
+From Penelope it had emerged and again to her it fled.

-And through it all, Marie poured the drinks, smiled, and flirted.
+And through it all, Penelope poured the drinks, smiled, and flirted.

 Until she didn’t.